 Storing Baked Cookies

-- Room Temperature - Baked cookies can be stored in an airtight container for up to several days.
+- Room Temperature - Baked cookies can be stored in an airtight container on the countertop for several days.
 (But they rarely last that long in our house!)
 We like to warm our cookies in the microwave for a few seconds before enjoying.

-- Freezer - You can also store the baked cookies in the freezer for up to one month.
+- Freezer - You can also store the baked cookies, twice-wrapped in the freezer for up to one month.
 Thaw completely at room temperature.

 Chewy Dark Chocolate, Coconut & Pecan Cookies